 The court will then deduct the following: social security taxes; federal income tax; state income tax; union dues; health insurance for the child.

 Note: If an obligor is intentionally being unemployed or underemployed (making less than they have the potential to) the court can impute an income on the obligor based on what the obligor’s net resources should be.

 The court may determine that Guidelines are unjust or inappropriate and may deviate.
 The court may deviate from guidelines if the evidence shows that the “best interests” of the child justify a deviation.
-The court can basically consider anything that is relevant including a number of statutory factors.
+According to Texas child support laws the court can basically consider anything that is relevant including a number of statutory factors.

 For example, the court can consider: the age and needs of the child, the ability of the parents to contribute to supporting the child, the amount of time and possession of and access to a child, financial resources available to support the child, child care expenses, special or extraordinary education, health care or other expenses of the child.